shuklasaharsh/LTSPICE-VLSI/README.md

 ```SPICE
 .INCLUDE tsmc018.lib #Statement according to your directory
 ```
-- Please add CMOSP and CMOSN to your symbols library.
+- Please add PCMOS and NCMOS to your symbols library.

 ## Current Circuits